redowlphoto/redowlphoto-site/content/works/rubjerg-knude-lighthouse/index.md

   - Scandinavian fine art landscape
   - Nordic travel photography
 ---

-Rubjerg Knude Fyr står blandt de vandrende klitter på Nordjyllands vestkyst og er i dag et af Danmarks mest markante kystlandskaber.
-Dette fotografi, taget en augustaften, viser fyret i blødt lys med sandklitterne i forgrunden og den åbne himmel bagved.
+Rubjerg Knude Lighthouse stands among the migrating dunes on the North Jutland west coast and is one of Denmark’s most distinctive coastal landscapes.
+This photograph, taken on an August evening, shows the lighthouse in soft light with sand dunes in the foreground and open sky beyond.

-Se flere værker i min [Dunes & Sandscapes collection](https://redowlphoto.dk/categories/dunes-sandscapes/?utm_source=chatgpt.com).
+See more works in my [Dunes & Sandscapes collection](https://redowlphoto.dk/categories/dunes-sandscapes/?utm_source=chatgpt.com).

+For a selection of works awarded in international competitions or curated by galleries for exhibitions and sales, you can also visit my [Curated Picks](https://redowlphoto.dk/categories/curated-picks/?utm_source=chatgpt.com).

-Planlægger du et besøg, kan du læse mere hos [Enjoy Nordjylland](https://www.enjoynordjylland.dk/?utm_source=chatgpt.com) eller [Visit Nordvestkysten – Lønstrup](https://www.visitnordvestkysten.dk/nordvestkysten/feriesteder/loenstrup?utm_source=chatgpt.com).
+If you’re planning a visit, read more at [Enjoy Nordjylland](https://www.enjoynordjylland.dk/?utm_source=chatgpt.com) or [Visit Nordvestkysten – Lønstrup](https://www.visitnordvestkysten.dk/nordvestkysten/feriesteder/loenstrup?utm_source=chatgpt.com).

 {{< schema-work >}}

 <!--more-->